A-Shprints/landing-blanchard/README.md

 There is vanilla HTML and CSS.
-For JavaScript, I used the Accordion, Swiper.js, Choices, and Input Mask libraries.
+For JavaScript, I used the Accordion, Swiper.js, Choices, Yandex.map and Input Mask libraries.